dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/quizzical/index.md

   var choices = $("input[type='radio']:checked").map(function(i, radio) {
     return $(radio).val();
   }).toArray();
-  // now you have an choices = ["valueofradiobox1", "valueofradiobox2", "valueofradiobox2"]
+  // now you have an array of choices = ["valueofradiobox1", "valueofradiobox2", "valueofradiobox2"]
   // you'll need to do some calculations with this
   // a naive approach would be to just choose the most common option - seems reasonable });